SamuelHep/Fluctuations/README.md

 ## External Packages ##

-To generate the centrality definition, efficiency curves and pileup correction file, you will need to use the external packages.
+To generate the centrality definition, efficiency curves and pileup correction file, you will need to use the external packages in `PackagesForExternalFiles`.
+Follow the README.md files in each directory to produce the external files.